-The returns on all assets include all investment properties within the portfolio, including those bought, sold and under development or major refurbishment during the measurement period as well as owner occupied properties.
-Indexes of all assets are designed to reflect actual investor returns in real estate including profits/losses from active management and the particular risks and costs associated with investment in a real asset.
-Performance measures therefore allow the comparison of property and portfolio investment returns relative to an appropriate index, either for the whole investment market or a relevant sub-group of portfolios or properties.
-These returns exclude assets held indirectly through investment funds and the impact of debt, fund management fees, taxation and cash.
+Portfolio and benchmark returns include all investment properties within the portfolio, including those bought, sold, and under development or major refurbishment during the measurement period.
+Performance measures therefore allow the comparison of property and portfolio investment returns relative to an appropriate benchmark, either for the whole investment market or a relevant sub-group of portfolios or properties.